AlexandrePapotDev/24h_du_code_2023/Classification/readme.md

 ## Method

-* Predict class for one image (Perfect,Retouch or Useless)
+* Predict class for one image (Perfect,Retouch or Useless) based on accuracy
     * *img_path*     => Add the path of your image in png or jpg

 ```
 predictClass(img_path)
 ```

-* Predict class for one image
+* Classify the test photos
     * *input_directory*     => Add the path of your test folder
 ```
 evaluate_classifier(input_directory)